MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 This is an actual problem in Abundance estimation which is used in, for example, wildlife management.

-- The problem: We can’t catch them all.
+- The problem: We canâ€™t catch them all.
 - But we can catch some of them...

 #### Mark and re-capture